Good news: we are about to be saved from global warming doomsday, bad news: a great winter is coming.

 From the data collected from the internet news and reports, we can see that it is an undeniable phenomenon.
 We need to confirm this hypothesis officially either by organizing a data hackathon or by conducting a field experiment.

 The correlation and causation of the hypothesis could have been verified rigorously by statistical analysis of precipitation maps and data of ungulate movements if only robust data were available.
 It is difficult to find one.
 Any data request to organizers of large-scale movements of ungulates remains unanswered.
 Nevertheless, it is an imperative to confirm the hypothesis.

-What would it look like to conduct a rainmaking experiment as a proof?
+What would a rainmaking experiment look like as a proof?

-6) To reveal the mechanism behind the phenomenon, great interdisciplinary team of scientists must collect relevant data constantly for at least one month.
+To reveal the mechanism behind the phenomenon, a great interdisciplinary team of scientists must collect relevant data constantly for at least one month.

-A funding is needed to conduct this experiment.
-If you still have doubts if any experiment must be done on this, below is the three ultimate cases that I hope will convince you.
+Funding is needed to conduct this experiment.
+If you still have doubts if any experiment must be done on this, below are the three ultimate cases that I hope will convince you.

 Some areas of the Atacama Desert, Chile were known to be the driest place on Earth, not having seen any rain for 401 years, from 1570 until 1971!¹⁶ What was the cause of the rainfall that broke this longest dry spell?
 The beginning of the dry spell coincides with the arrival of conquistadors in Chile.
 Then, there was no ungulate movement, no wars until 1971, when the government of Salvador Allende offered lands to the people of poor social class during Chilean land reform.¹⁷